 Hidden Stories is about helping people to share their experiences of what it’s like to live with an illness or condition that can’t be seen.
 It’s about replacing loneliness, fear and stigma with compassion, understanding and empowerment.

 TELLING SOCIETY'S hidden stories

 Ninety per cent of people who relate to having a disability don't have any visible symptoms, which often leads to misunderstanding, judgement and isolation.

 We want to shine a light on how people live with the many different emotional and physical conditions that are unseen in our communities – from anxiety to autism, OCD to ME.
 We want to challenge the shame and common prejudices around these struggles.
 And we want to encourage more compassion in how we see and treat one another.

 Hidden Stories is our way of doing just that.

 It all started with a series of creative workshops where we empowered people to share their experiences and build mutual support networks.
-Then, thanks to winning a People's Projects grant (thanks to all who voted), we were able to take Hidden Stories from its birthplace in Brighton to other towns in the south of England, to help even more people tell their stories.
+After winning a People's Projects grant (thanks to all who voted), we were able to take Hidden Stories from its birthplace in Brighton to other towns in the south of England, to help even more people tell their stories.

-In the New Year we will be running a series of focus groups to look at the first draft and get initial feedback to ensure the book is as relevant and successful as it can be.
+Early next year we will be running a series of focus groups to look at the first draft and get initial feedback to ensure the book is as relevant and successful as it can be.
 For more information about the focus groups, click on the link below.

 where it all began...